Back to National Guide

 What Affects the Cost

-• Switchboard capacity : many Sydney homes built before 2000 lack spare circuit breakers, requiring a board upgrade before installation
+• Switchboard capacity.
+Many Sydney homes built before 2000 lack spare circuit breakers, requiring a board upgrade before installation.
+A new RCBO for the hot water circuit costs $26–$50 for the device alone.

 A like-for-like storage tank replacement on an existing dedicated circuit in a house with ground-level access sits toward $1,200.
 A heat pump installation in an older apartment requiring a switchboard upgrade, new circuit run, strata-approved placement, and old system removal from a rooftop plant room pushes toward $3,000.